Housing Programs & Activities

 First Time Homebuyer Assistance Program

-Loans of up to $100,000 are available to help families purchase their first home in the unincorporated areas of Placer County.
+This program provides flexible second mortgages to help families purchase their first home in the unincorporated areas of Placer County.
 The First Time Homebuyer Assistance Program loan can help make mortgage payments more affordable.
-Loans are available on a first-come/first-serve basis and are provided to applicants who have submitted a complete Program Interest Application Form (PDF), meet the program requirements, and are ready to make a home purchase.
+If you are interested in learning more fill out this Housing Program Interest Form.
+Loans are available on a first-come/first-serve, meet the program requirements, and are ready to make a home purchase.

-- You must be a First Time Homebuyer (PDF) (Federal Income Limits, June 2019)
+- You must be a First Time Homebuyer defined as: